 I am a professional janitor, and I am an expert in my industry.
-I use commercial products on the job, so I will instead be asking you to use products that you might find at Wal-Mart, Target, or wherever you purchase your cleaning supplies.
+I use commercial products on the job—so for the purposes of this article I will be discussing common products that you might find at Wal-Mart, Target, or wherever you purchase your cleaning supplies.

-The information that I am about to share with you are not recognized as trade secrets essential to business practices; rather they are cleaning tips that I've found helpful that everyone can use right now to remove that stubborn carpet tar.
+The tips I'm sharing here are not trade secrets; they are simple cleaning tips that I've found helpful.
+Anyone can use this information right now to remove stubborn carpet tar.